ROCm/TransferBench/docs/reference/presets.rst

 - Sweep order: Outer loop over ``BLOCKSIZES``, then table of (``NUM_SUB_EXECS`` x ``UNROLLS``).

 - By default reports only the slowest GPU's bandwidth (min bandwidth) per CU-Unroll combination.
-To include the fastest GPU's bandwidth (max bandwidth) per config, set ``SHOW_MIN_ONLY``=0.
+To include the fastest GPU's bandwidth (max bandwidth) per config, set ``SHOW_MIN_ONLY`` = 0.

 - Uses same transfer topology as a2a preset, such as direct links, A2A_MODE, and others.